jirgn/itDoctrineExtensionsPlugin/README.md

-# itDoctrineExtensionsPlugin - Informix for Doctrine
+# itDoctrineExtensionsPlugin - Informix Driver for Doctrine

 This Plugin adds the following additional funtionality to the standard sfDoctrinePlugin.
 Main Part is the Informix Driver Implementation.